Revenue-Optimal Pricing for Budget-Constrained Buyers in Data Markets: Overview of Our Results

-As shown in~\cref{lem:2_approx_linear}, the greedy algorithm can only achieve at most an approximation ratio of $2 - \Theta(1/n)$ in the worst case for our revenue function.
-Moreover, \cite{10.5555/2884435.2884465} shows that an asymptotically tight inapproximability ratio of $2- 1/n$ for general monotone $k$-submodular function.
+As shown in~\cref{lem:2_approx_linear}, the greedy algorithm can only achieve an approximation ratio of at most $2 - \Theta(1/n)$ in the worst case for our revenue function.
+Moreover, \cite{10.5555/2884435.2884465} shows an asymptotically tight inapproximability ratio of $2-1/n$ for maximizing a general monotone $n$-submodular function.
 Therefore, one cannot hope to get better than $2-\Theta(1/n)$ approximation for our revenue function by only using its $k$-submodularity.
 Fortunately, we observe that the inapproximability construction in~\cite{10.5555/2884435.2884465} relies on gadgets such as quadratic terms involving the number of elements not included in $S_1,\dots,S_n$, which are not suited for our setting.

 \paragraph{Applying continuous greedy via function extension.} Given this, one might wonder whether the above approximation ratio can be improved in our setting.
 One possible idea is randomization.
 We can create a variable $y_{j, i}$ to represent the probability that $j\in S_i$ or equivalently $p_j = \v_{i, j}$.
 Let $D_{\y}$ be the distribution induced by the probabilities $(y_{j, i})_{j\in [m], i\in [n]}$.
 Therefore, the objective function turns to the expectation of the total revenue, and the original optimization problem can be reformulated as follows: